jordiii1964/yardeninf/README.md

 ## Trade offs
 The project got me thinking about alot of ways to execute my code. some of those things:

-Frontend - The FastApi docs is very comftorble, but I experienced some limitations with it.
+Frontend - The FastApi docs is very comfortable, but I experienced some limitations with it.
 For example, I found it difficult to delete a task in a user-friendly way.
 With HTML, I could have used buttons to make it more intuitive.
 The current method requires the user to enter the task ID, which may not be ideal for all users.
 I have also created a few HTML files that could improve the user experience.

  Features I would have liked to add:

 - Task editing
-- Handling all kinds of errors
+- Handling all kinds of exceptions
 - Task deletion by name
-- Adding user names to every task
+- Adding user name to every task
 - Filtering tasks by a certain user
 - Task status (completed/in progress/canceled...)